 Blog - page 2

 This is my blog.
 Sometimes in these posts I’ll talk about research or art projects I’m involved with, although I also blog about my research on the c/c/c blog.
 Sometimes I’ll just ramble about other stuff which is keeping me up at night.
+If you’re interested on blog posts only on a certain topic, there’s a tags index.

 22 Jun '18